andy-rash/project-euler/README.md

 # Project Euler

-Repository to host attempts at Project Euler problems.
+Repository to host attempts and solutions for Project Euler problems.